ODA Spending

 How much ODA does France allocate to gender equality?

-In 2022, France was the seventh largest DAC supporter of projects related to gender equality.
+In 2022, France was the 7th largest DAC supporter of projects related to gender equality.
 Despite the strategic emphasis on gender equality, France’s prioritization of gender within its broader development program only ranked 21st out of all DAC donors.

 How is French gender equality ODA changing?